ajufrancis/neutron-lan/doc/modeling.md

 rpc modules and config modules
 ------------------------------

-Neutron-lan modules are categolized into three categories:
+Neutron-lan modules are categolized into two categories:

 Category 1: rpc modules (like SaltStack execution modules):
 - init